-Pre trip planning starts with a daily meal plan for the time away.
-We have always enjoyed eating at fine dining restaurants but that's no longer desirable so we focus on gourmet cooking on the road.
-We started a FaceBook group earlier this year called Gourmet Camping to share ideas (feel free to join us!) and it's been very inspiring.
+Pre-trip planning starts with a daily meal plan for the time away.
+We have always enjoyed eating at fine dining restaurants but that's no longer practical so we focus on gourmet cooking on the road.

+We started a Facebook group earlier this year called Gourmet Camping to share ideas (feel free to join us!), which has been very inspiring.

 We're also fortunate to be able to harvest our crab pots in the Rappahannock River and have an inventory of frozen crab cakes to last all winter.

-A selection of our main meals includes crab cakes, fresh Carolina shrimp, oysters, cod, halibut, shepherds pie, moussaka, curry sauce to combine with shrimp or chicken, lamb, tenderloin steaks and duck breasts.
-For variety we carry two grills, a Weber Q propane grill and a Yakatori charcoal and wood grill.
+A selection of our main meals includes crab cakes, fresh Carolina shrimp, oysters, cod, halibut, shepherd's pie, moussaka, curry sauce to combine with shrimp or chicken, tenderloin steaks and duck breasts.
+For variety, we carry two grills, a Weber Q propane grill and a Yakatori charcoal and wood grill.

-For our first venture out in early June we agreed to meet the Raleigh NC friends we had originally planned to travel to China with at a half way point which sent our Airstreams to Davis Lakes campground in Suffolk Virginia.
+For our first venture out in early June, we agreed to meet up with our Raleigh NC Airstream friends (we had originally planned to travel to China together!) at a half way point at Davis Lakes campground in Suffolk, Virginia.
 We both trusted each other's pre trip two week quarantine but cautiously maintained our distance.
 We alternated hors d'oeuvres and dinner preparation spending many hours on opposite ends of the benches!
 For recreation we took long hikes around the former quarry lakes, maintaining distancing but close enough to easily carry on a conversation.

-Encouraged by the success of our mobile camping bubble we next planned a week in Assateague National Seashore campground just on the border of Virginia and Maryland.
-Check in was safe and easy and the sites were spaced 100 to 150 ft apart.
-We selected a site on the Oceanside loop which gave us direct access to the sand dunes and beach in bare feet straight out of our camper door.
-Our daily exercise routine is usually two to three miles walking which is perfect on the hard sand and the endless beach.
-Mid week the beach was lightly populated with mainly fishermen and we felt very comfortable with our camping set up.
+Encouraged by the success of our mobile camping bubble we next planned a week in Assateague National Seashore campground, just on the border of Virginia and Maryland.
+Check-in was safe and easy and the sites were spaced 100 to 150 ft. apart.

+Using Google Earth satellite view, we selected a site on the Oceanside loop, which gave us direct access to the sand dunes and beach in our bare feet straight out of our camper door.
+Our daily exercise routine usually two to three miles brisk walking was perfect on the hard sand and the endless beach.

+Mid-week, the beach was lightly populated with mainly fishermen and we felt very comfortable with our camping set up.